 Figuring out who to blame or even the notion that anyone is "to blame" is not, it turns out, particularly useful.
-When an application is materially broken in production, the most useful task is to quickly identify, assemble and deploy the group of people who can resolve the problem.
+When an application is materially broken in production, the most useful action is to rapidly identify, assemble, and deploy the group of people who are best equipped to resolve the problem.

-Broad access to production and the freedom to write and deploy applications without first seeking approval from Ops, however, hasn't implicitly resulted in engineers expressing a commensurate sense of responsibility for the overall health and functioning of the running applications and/or for the entire production system.
+Broad access to production and the freedom to write and deploy applications without first seeking approval from Ops, however, has not automatically resulted in engineers expressing a commensurate sense of responsibility for the overall health and functioning of their running applications and/or for the entire production system.

 re·spon·si·ble: having an obligation to do something, or having control over or care for someone, as part of one's job or role.

 When we acknowledge that Ops and Development are corporately responsible for the health and functioning of production applications, our focus can shift to the question of how to better work together before, during, and after applications are deployed to production and delivered to customers.

 What does operational responsibility look like, practically, for an engineer?